 Too much zinc in the body also disrupts the hormonal balance.
-Zinc is a known booster of testosterone, which is why many male enhancement supplements carry zinc as an ingredient.
+Zinc is a known booster of testosterone, which is why many male enhancement supplements (such as Vimax and Semenax) carry zinc as an ingredient.
 If testosterone is high, expect DHT (dihydrotestosterone) to be high as well.
 DHT is converted by the body from testosterone and is the hormone responsible for secondary male qualities like deep voice, physical strength, and facial hair.

 While zinc increases DHT through the testosterone route, it can also inhibit DHT production.
 The body uses an enzyme called 5-alpha-reductase to convert testosterone to DHT.
 Zinc blocks this enzyme’s activity which, in a way, also blocks DHT.
 It is a tricky situation here where it is hard to pinpoint the fine line whether too much zinc will increase DHT through testosterone or decrease DHT through the enzyme.
 Either way, it is strongly recommended just to maintain enough zinc in the body.

 Still, one thing about DHT is certain: it’s known to cause baldness among older men.
 It is actually ironic, given that DHT is the reason why young men undergoing puberty are sporting facial hairs.
 DHT does this by adhering to specific receptors found in the hair follicles.
 With the blockage, nourishment does not efficiently reach the follicles, which causes hair thinning and eventually, hair loss.